Skip to main content

-FLOWERY BRANCH, Ga. — The Atlanta Falcons signed wide receiver DJ Chark on Friday, according to a report from NFL Network’s Ian Rapoport and Mike Garafolo.
+FLOWERY BRANCH, Ga. — The Atlanta Falcons signed wide receiver DJ Chark.
+The move was first reported by NFL Network’s Ian Rapoport and Mike Garafolo on Friday.

 It's reportedly a one-year deal for the veteran, who visited multiple teams as a sought-after free agent.